List of UK singles chart Christmas number twos: Background

 Another factor in the greater interest in the Christmas number two is the growing influence of reality television programmes on the chart.
 Popstars: The Rivals (2002) produced all of the top three singles on the Christmas UK Singles Chart.
 The Choir produced the number-one single in 2011 and, indirectly, 2015.
 The most sustained reality-orientated run at the top of the Christmas charts was The X Factor, whose winner charted number one or number two on the chart every year from the second series from 2005 to 2014.
 Bookmakers began to notice the X Factor trends in 2007, when, assuming the X Factor single would be a certainty for the number one, they started taking bets on who Christmas number two would be instead.
 The X Factor's dominance has also led to numerous novelty campaigns to attempt to prevent the show's winner from reaching the top of the chart, although only "Killing in the Name" by Rage Against the Machine was successful in 2009.
 Charity records have pushed the X-Factor winners down to number-two in 2011 and 2012, while in 2013 and 2014 the X-Factor winners pushed two records that would eventually sell over a million copies down to number two.
 The X Factor winning single plummeted dramatically in popularity beginning with the 2015 single ("Forever Young" by Louisa Johnson), the sales for which fell over 80% year-over-year, until it was cancelled in 2021.
+In the early 2020s, changes to the chart compilation led to a wave of older records that were previously hits returning to the upper reaches of the charts, which first became evident with "Last Christmas" reaching number two in 2022 and eventually number one in the two following years; the BBC commented in 2025 of the "grim inevitability" that an older record would claim Christmas number one.